OIDA-JHU/oida-image-extraction/README.md

 ## Deduplication
 Deduplication processes the entire corpus together as it needs to test every image for duplicates.
 An image is considered a duplicate if another image in the corpus contains the same MD5 hash.
-The very first image to compare against an image that is duplicate is considered the original and every following images is considered a duplicate.
+The very first image to compare against an image that is a duplicate, is considered the original and every following images is considered a duplicate.

 There is an important step that is added in the deduplication phase which is the assignment of a UUID for an image.
 Since there is a unique identifier added at this stage, partial loading will need to be implemented when adding new